Is ChargePoint Holdings Inc. (CHPT) a Keeper?

 Analysts’ Opinion of CHPT

-Many brokerage firms have already submitted their reports for CHPT stocks, with Credit Suisse repeating the rating for CHPT by listing it as a “Outperform.”
-The predicted price for CHPT in the upcoming period, according to Credit Suisse is $22 based on the research report published on September 07th of the current year 2022.
+Many brokerage firms have already submitted their reports for CHPT stocks, with Needham repeating the rating for CHPT by listing it as a “Buy.”
+The predicted price for CHPT in the upcoming period, according to Needham is $18 based on the research report published on October 20th of the current year 2022.

-B. Riley Securities, on the other hand, stated in their research note that they expect to see CHPT reach a price target of $20.
-The rating they have provided for CHPT stocks is “Buy” according to the report published on June 17th, 2022.
+Credit Suisse, on the other hand, stated in their research note that they expect to see CHPT reach a price target of $22.
+The rating they have provided for CHPT stocks is “Outperform” according to the report published on September 07th, 2022.

-Tudor Pickering Holt & Co. gave a rating of “Buy” to CHPT, setting the target price at $22 in the report published on April 21st of the current year.
+B. Riley Securities gave a rating of “Buy” to CHPT, setting the target price at $20 in the report published on June 17th of the current year.

 Insider Trading